+At the time of application, Supportive Housing units with Housing Support, shall be underwritten at the following levels:

-- The recommended maximum gross rent level should be at least \$200 less than the total Housing Support Room and Board Rate to allow at least \$200 to pay for other housing related expenses to meet the requirements of the Housing Support Room and Board standards, and; - The gross rent for 15% of Housing Support units shall be set no higher than the maximum under the rent restriction for the unit and not to exceed \$734 to allow for tenants to transition from Housing Support to Minnesota Supplemental Aid (MSA) Housing Assistance. - There may be instances where the gross rents on 85% of the Housing Support units could be set higher than the recommended levels, for instance: - For larger units with more than one bedroom, for families, consult with the local county or the Minnesota Department of Human Services (DHS) and the Housing Support administrator (service provider) for assistance in developing the Housing Support rent level that that will provide enough remaining funds to pay for the other room and board requirements. - For developments that are Primarily Supportive Housing, the gross rents may be set higher to cover unique operating costs such as the front desk.
-However, paying for front desk costs can also be accomplished outside of the operating budget using the balance of the Housing Support Room and Board rate and the service rate (if applicable) and other sources.
+- The gross rent should be set at \$200 less than the total Housing Support Room and Board Rate to allow \$200 to pay for other housing related expenses to meet the requirements of the Housing Support Room and Board standards, and; - The gross rent for 15% of Housing Support units shall be set at the lower of the rent limit on the unit or \$734 to allow for tenants to transition from Housing Support to Minnesota Supplemental Aid (MSA) Housing Assistance.

-• Verification to support higher gross Housing Support rent levels must be described in the Supportive Housing narrative submitted in the annual Multifamily Consolidated RFP.
+The Housing Support rent levels may be adjusted during the feasibility review by Minnesota Housing and will be determined post-selection in collaboration with the applicant and the Housing Support provider dependent on available resources and financial feasibility.

+There may be instances where the gross rents on 85% of the Housing Support units could be set higher or lower than the recommended levels, as long as operating income is adequate, for instance:

+- Gross rents may be higher: - For larger units with more than one bedroom, if the Housing Support administrator (service provider) has enough remaining funds to pay for the other room and board requirements. - Gross rents may be lower: - For Primarily Supportive Housing developments, where the provider may need to use a portion of Housing Support to cover front desk costs.
+Alternatively, front desk costs could be expensed on the unique operating expense line item. - If the Housing Support Provider needs more than \$200 per unit to cover their other costs.